 Let's see I learned that you can set how you want to capture images from your devices when you connect them to your Macbook.
 A simple process of telling iPhoto that a connecting camera opens a specific application.
 I thought it was by default and unchangeable.
 One of the first new things I learned was how to officially use markers.
 I have hundreds of GB's of unused and unwanted video clips clogging up my Macbook and server hard-drive because I did not know how to use markers until now.
 Knowing that I can mark clip rejected or favorite will make it easy to clean up my source files.
 I have clips from training sessions, workshops, family trips and gatherings with hundreds of scenes to sift through...not any more.
 I now know that I can set up Keywords and use the People Finder features.
+I have filled up my hard drive on my personal Macbook because of the videos that I have shot.
+Unknowingly I transferred iMovie project files and associated clips to other sources for storage but because I did not know how to correctly move those files to other drives I have broken all associated links and now have to work additional harder to put them back together through iMovie.
+Lynda.com where have you been all my Mac-Life?

 No comments: